cockroachdb/docs/v22.1/create-index.md

 > CREATE INDEX ON users (city DESC, name);
 ~~~

-Note that how a column is ordered in the index will affect the ordering of the index keys, and may affect the efficiency of queries that include an `ORDER BY` clause.
+How a column is ordered in the index will affect the ordering of the index keys, and may affect the efficiency of queries that include an `ORDER BY` clause.

 ### Query specific indexes